 This is the Vectoralist model in action.
 It’s not theory.
 It is our reality.

 Uber owns no infrastructure, no equipment.
 It simply owns the app the connects the driver to the passenger.
 This is perhaps the clearest example of owning vector between these two points.

-It’s the same with AirBnB – they own the vector that joins the room with traveller.
+It’s the same with AirBnB – they own the vector that joins the room with traveler.

 These are the new vectors through which money and power now travels.